-Poor text and vocabulary understanding effects pupils' ability to read fluently
+Poor text and vocabulary understanding effects pupils' ability to read fluently.

 - The whole school environment is utilised a resource to improve children's use and exposure to language. - Reading development in the school will lead to pupils having an increased exposure to high quality books to inspire both reading and writing.
 The improved teaching of reading and writing will be supported using professionals to develop, monitor and action plan future plans. - Oracy becomes central to all Learning enquiries, including to use of language rich tasks.
-Exposure to vocabulary will be specifically planned. - Reading assessment is used to target pupils who need to increase both fluency and speed. - Parents of younger children are supported in understanding how they can help through workshops and online learning models.
+Exposure to vocabulary will be specifically planned. - Reading assessment is used to target pupils who need to increase both fluency and speed.

-- The school building has a range of break out spaces and reading areas that allow reading to be seen as an enjoyable activity. - School is a reading rich environment. - A rigorous procedure for the teaching and assessment of reading is in place. - A wide range of support and intervention is available across the setting for children in need of this. - The curriculum model supports appropriate language for children to learn and understand. - Reading assessments reflect progress in all children, and are used to identify significant future development points. - Online workshops/ face to face workshops for parents have been run to support parents best support their child in their reading/learning.
+- The school building has a range of break out spaces and reading areas that allow reading to be seen as an enjoyable activity. - School is a reading rich environment. - A rigorous procedure for the teaching and assessment of reading is in place. - A wide range of support and intervention is available across the setting for children in need of this. - The curriculum model supports appropriate language for children to learn and understand. - Reading assessments reflect progress in all children, and are used to identify significant future development points. - Online workshops/ face to face workshops for parents have been run to support parents best support their child in their reading/ learning.